briansimiyuj/doctor-appointment-app/README.md

         g.
 Create a submit button to submit the form
           i.
 Make the button disabled if the user data is the same as the current data

+      7. Initialize the editing state back to false